theodoragirgis/rebound/docs/c_compile.md

     location of the shared library is located.
 4. Finally it compiles your own code, the `problem.c` file and links it to the REBOUND shared library.

 You can execute your program with `./rebound`.
-After you edited either the `problem.c` file or any file in the `src/` directorty, you can simply type `make` again to recompile your program.
+After you edited either the `problem.c` file or any file in the `src/` directory, you can simply type `make` again to recompile your program.
-If you change any of the environment variables, clean the build directiory first, by executing `make clean`.
+If you change any of the environment variables, clean the build directory first, by executing `make clean`.

 ## Your own project